Big Rowdy Idea

 * 2 Services to help start your scalable new venture.
 A complete list of services will be provided at the Final Round.

-1st Round – Elevator Pitch: In order to continue to the 2nd Round, a team must submit the Big Rowdy Idea application and the Big Idea Canvas on time, and make the 30 seconds elevator pitch at the Kick-Off Event.
+Elevator Pitch Round: In order to participate, a team must submit the Big Rowdy Idea application and make the 60-second elevator pitch at the Kick-Off Event.

-2nd and Final Round: Each of the elements below will be scored on a 10-point scale by judges independently.
-Those scores will be tallied and compiled for a total possible score of 90 points per team.
+Each of the elements below will be scored on a 10-point scale by judges independently.
+Those scores will be tallied and compiled.
 Teams will then be ranked according to the aggregate score.

 - How well did the team identify the assumptions crucial to their business?